 - When I hear someone say her husband doesn’t change diapers, my deep-down secret reaction isn’t that different from if she told me she’d just discovered she was one of three wives.
 I do feel very lucky that I married an awesome guy who has been my partner in grime (and slime) since we became parents in 2003.

 - I’m a total diaper snob.
 I’m normally all about buying the cheaper generic whenever possible (I don’t think I’ve taken brand-name Tylenol for a headache since the early 2000s).
-But for diapers, it’s got to be Huggies (Little Movers variety, please).
+But for diapers, I go for Earth’s Best.
 I had one too many diaper explosions that weren’t properly contained by less-expensive varieties to ever go back.
+They are made from plant-based absorbent ingredients and are chlorine-free, so they have an environmental edge over the usual landfill-cloggers, too.

 - I’m really not a clean freak, but after changing a particularly bad diaper, I have a cleansing routine that involves both hand washing (with a soap that has a strong, wonderful smell, like Mrs. Meyers) and hand sanitizer.